tendermint/tendermint/docs/tutorials/go-built-in.md

 ...
 ```

-Now we have everything setup to run the Tendermint Core node.
+Now we have everything setup to run the Tendermint node.
 We construct
 a node by passing it the configuration, the logger, a handle to our application and
 the genesis file: